Liberty Tree: Other protests

 The Loyal Nine eventually became part of the Sons of Liberty.
 They continued to use the Liberty Tree as a gathering place for protests, leading loyalist Peter Oliver to write bitterly in 1781:

 This Tree stood in the Town, & was consecrated for an Idol for the Mob to Worship; it was properly the Tree ordeal, where those, whom the Rioters pitched upon as State delinquents, were carried to for Trial, or brought to as the Test of political Orthodoxy.

 Townspeople dragged a customs commissioner's boat out of the harbor all the way to the Liberty Tree during the Liberty Riot of 1768, protesting the seizure of John Hancock's ship by Boston customs officials.
 The commissioner's boat was condemned at a mock trial and burned on Boston Common.
 Two years later, a funeral procession for the victims of the Boston Massacre passed by the tree.
 It was also the site of protests against the Tea Act.
 In 1774, a customs official and staunch loyalist named John Malcolm was stripped to the waist, tarred and feathered, and forced to announce his resignation under the tree.
 The following year, Thomas Paine published an ode to the Liberty Tree in The Pennsylvania Gazette.

-In the years leading up to the war, the British made the Liberty Tree an object of ridicule.
-Soldiers from the 29th Regiment of Foot tarred and feathered a colonist named Thomas Ditson and forced him to march in front of the tree as punishment for attempting to buy a musket from them.
+In March 1775, Thomas Ditson of Billerica, Massachusetts attempted to illegally purchase the Brown Bess musket of a soldier of the 47th Regiment of Foot.
+After a group of the soldier's comrades spotted the transaction as it was occurring, they tarred and feathered Ditson and forced him to march in front of the tree in order to prevent such transactions from happening in the future.